jadrouil/tuna-lang/README.md

 # Purpose

-The Tuna programming language is used to rapidly develop microservices.
+The Tuna programming language is used to rapidly develop scalable web services.
 Consequently, there are a few notable differences between tuna and general purpose programming languages you may have used before:
 1. Tuna's global state is persisted in a database, rather than held in memory.
 2. In Tuna, you describe which functions to expose over the network.
 3. Developers may define roles to limit access.